pierregondois/edk2-platforms/Platform/ARM/Morello/Readme.md

 The platform port in UEFI firmware provides ARMv8-A architecture enablement.

-Platform code is located at Platform/ARM/Morello.
+Platform code is located at Morello.

 # Documentation